Alvaromind/mobile-react-test/README.md

 ### `npm run lint`

 Runs ESLint to analyze the `.js` and `.jsx` files in the `src` folder and find errors and warnings.

+## Architecture

+### Routing

+For Routing I've used [React Router v6.4](https://reactrouter.com/en/main/start/overview) which has allowed me to easily build a SPA (Single Page Application).
+In [version 6.4](https://reactrouter.com/en/main/start/overview), React Router has nested routes that are useful for many things, in this case, I've added a Layout to all the routes with a header and breadcrumbs.

+### State

+For managing the state I've used [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) to handle API request and caching them.

+### Testing

+For testing, I've used [Jest](https://jestjs.io/) that is a very popular testing framework alongside [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) that provides methods to test UI components comfortably.
+I've also used [Mock Service Worker](https://mswjs.io/) to mock the API endpoints and help with some use cases.